|tumbler and polisher parts and upgrades||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

 Shot is the generic name for the small metal shapes used to polish and burnish.
-Generally, it's made of rust-resistant stainless steel as a mix of differenty-sized balls, planetoids, pins, and rods.
+Ours is made of rust-resistant stainless steel, not plain steel, as a mix of differently-sized balls, planetoids, pins, and rods.

-As the drum rotates, the mixed metal-shapes repeatedly fall onto the material to be polished and their collective tiny impacts gradually harden, polish, and burnish the surface.
+As the drum rotates, the shot repeatedly falls onto the material to be polished and the collective tiny impacts gradually harden, polish, and burnish the surface.

-Most of the plain steel shot and stainless steel shot in the UK, and probably the EU, came from two or three suppliers in India.
-It used to be carefully made but, over the years, the quality, shapes, and mix of the balls, planetoids, pins, and rods, has deteriorated, especially as the raw-metal price continued to increase.
+Most of the plain steel and stainless steel shot in the UK, and probably the EU, came from several suppliers in India.
+It used to be adequately made but, over the years, the quality, shapes, and mix of balls, planetoids, pins, and rods, deteriorated, especially as the raw-metal price increased.
 It's not as corrosion resistant as it was, probably because it's a lower grade steel.

-So we now have our own shot made in the same factory that makes our pliers, cutters, magnetic polishers, scribers, small kilns, mandrels, triblets, and other tools.
-It's made from expensive stain-resistant magnetic steel in four ball sizes, two planetoid sizes, four pin sizes and two rod sizes.
-It's better quality, has better shapes, and has a tested and reliable mix to deal with the diverse range of contours on jewellery.
+Our shot is made for us: from expensive stain-resistant magnetic steel in four ball sizes, two planetoid sizes, four pin sizes, and two rod sizes.
+It's a tested and reliable mix designed to deal with the diverse range of contours on jewellery.
+It's made in the same factory that makes our magnetic polishers, pliers, cutters, and other tools.
+Also, as it's slightly magnetic, it's easier to pick up if you spill it.